LisaHackett97/fun-space-quiz/README.md

 Looking at both strategy and scope of the project, I referred back to the user stories, which helped in planning out the project.
 On the strategy plane, I did research looking at basic games, quizzes and information relevant to the topic.
 I also did some research by asking children I know what they like about space.
 I identified what worked well and not so well from a UX perspective, including colours and how interesting or unusual information is for the user.
-Colours and interesting inforFor my site, I listed out the opportunities/problems and how each of these might be addressed.
+Colours and interesting info for my site, I listed out the opportunities/problems and how each of these might be addressed.
 And for the scope plane, I planned out the content and functional requirements.

 [strategy and scope tables](readme-assets/strategy-scope-plan.pdf)